espruino/EspruinoDocs/tutorials/Bangle.js App Loader.md

     {"name":"timer.img","url":"app-icon.js","evaluate":true}
   ]
 }
-]
 ```

 There is more information about the format of this file on
 https://github.com/espruino/BangleApps/blob/master/README.md

-**It's extremely important that you add the extra comma to the end of what
-was the last bit of JSON code** (shown in the first line above)

 * Now click `Commit Changes` and you're done!